 Common Questions About Ash

 Ash refers to the inorganic mineral content that remains after a food or other organic material has been combusted at high temperatures.
-It represents the minerals present in the food, such as calcium, potassium, magnesium, and phosphorus.
+It represents the minerals present in the food, such as calcium, potassium, magnesium, and others.
 Ash content is an important factor in determining the overall nutritional composition of foods.

-What does Ash do for the body?
+What does ash do for the body?

-How much Ash do I need?
+How much ash do I need?

 Ash Daily Requirement Calculator